nanos-world/docs/scripting/common/functions/Actor.rst

     - Sets a value in this entity, which can be accessed by any package (local only)

   * -
+    -
+    - TranslateTo(:ref:`Vector` Location, :term:`number` Speed)
+    - Smoothly moves this actor to a Location with a certain Speed

+  * -
+    -
+    - RotateTo(:ref:`Rotator` Rotation, :term:`number` Speed)
+    - Smoothly rotates this actor to a Rotation with a certain Speed

+  * -
     - :term:`boolean`
     - IsGravityEnabled()
     - Gets the actor's gravity enabled